stjude/RNAIndel/README.md

 # RNAIndel

-RNAIndel calls coding indels and classifies them into somatic, germline, and artifact from tumor RNA-Seq data.
+RNAIndel calls coding indels from tumor RNA-Seq data and classifies them as somatic, germline, and artifactual.
 You can also use RNAIndel as a postprocessor to classify indels called by your own caller.
 RNAIndel supports GRCh38.<br>